kevinslin/open-cdk/README.md

 - low level constructs
     - working with CFN resources is just like working with cloudformation, except instead of json/yaml, you get to write type checked code
     - use [cloudformation reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html) to find property values
-    - querying cloudtrail logs is great to find additional IAM permissions necessary to launch a serfvice
+    - querying cloudtrail logs is great to find additional IAM permissions necessary to launch a service
-    - 🚪: [former2](https://former2.com/) is a tool created by the brillian [Ian Mckay](https://github.com/iann0036) that can generate CDK/cloudformation/terraform from your existing infrastructure
+    - 🚪[former2](https://former2.com/) is a tool created by the brilliant [Ian Mckay](https://github.com/iann0036) that can generate CDK/cloudformation/terraform from your existing infrastructure

 ## Stacks

 - a [stack](https://docs.aws.amazon.com/cdk/latest/guide/stacks.html) is the basic unit of deployment in the CDK
 - stacks are composable - one stack can consist of multiple stacks
-- stacks can share values - one stack can consume resources created in another stack (behind the scenes, CDK generates cloudformation [exports](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html) and [Fn::ImportValue](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) to pass around values
+- stacks can share values - one stack can consume resources created in another stack (behind the scenes, CDK generates cloudformation [exports](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html) and [Fn::ImportValue](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) to pass around values)
 - a useful mental model of thinking about stacks is to separate them as `outer` and `inner`
     - outer stacks describe the stack purpose (eg. service stack)
     - inner stack are a component that makes up the outer stack (eg. monitoring)
-- some common outer and inner stacks
+- common outer stacks
-    - outer stacks
     - foundation: vpc, security groups, etc
     - tools: ci/cd, automation, opsworks, etc
     - service|app: your user facing service or app
     - business|analytics: aws budgets, quicksignt, etc
     - security: config rules, acm certs, etc
     - ml|data pipeline: sagemaker, athena, etc
-    - inner stacks
+- common inner stacks
-        - app
+    - for applications
         - frontend
         - backend
         - database
-        - service
+    - for services
         - control plane
         - data plane
-        - all
+    - for any all stacks
         - logs and monitoring
         - automation

 ## Structure
 - split the `bin` directory so you have one command per app